 Located at the northwest of Tokyo Bay on the Pacific coast of central Honshu Islands – is Tokyo, the capital and largest city of Japan.
 The Greater Tokyo Area is the largest, most populous, urbanized metropolitan area in Japan as well as in the entire world.
 Tokyo also forms the largest economic, industrial and commercial center of Japan, apart from being the country’s administrative center.

 Japan is an East Asian country comprising a chain of islands between the North Pacific Ocean and the Sea of Japan, at the eastern coast off the Asian Korean Peninsula.
 It is located in the Northern and Eastern hemispheres of the Earth.
-The Island Nation stretches from the Sea of Okhotsk in the north to the East China Sea in the south.
+The island country stretches from the Sea of Okhotsk in the north to the East China Sea in the south.
 It is bordered by the Sea of Japan in the west.
 The country shares its maritime borders with North Korea, South Korea, Philippines, Taiwan, Russia and China.

 Regional Maps: Map of Asia